Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Disk Management/Directory/Directory Implementation.md

 * All the files in directory are maintained as single lined list.
 * Each file contains the pointers to the data blocks which are assigned to it and the next file in the directory.
+* It maintain list of file names with pointers to a data blocks.
+* Files are stored in data blocks of s

 ![[Pasted image 20230526200003.png]]